SAP/sap-btp-service-operator/README.md

 ```
 ###### Custom Templates

-For additional flexibility, you can also model your `Secret` resources according to your specific needs.
+For additional flexibility, you can model your `Secret` resources according to your specific needs.
 To generate a custom-formatted `Secret`, use the `secretTemplate` attribute in the `ServiceBinding` spec.
-The value of `secretTemplate` must be a Go template.
+The value of the `secretTemplate` must be a Go template.

 Refer to [Go Templates](https://pkg.go.dev/text/template) for more details.